bacemkarray/transformer-playground/README.md

 - **Target:** XSum reference summary
 - **Prompt:** “Summarize the following news article into one concise sentence…”

-This subset preserves the difficulty of the task while keeping compute reasonable across LoRA and QLoRA training runs.
+This subset preserves the difficulty of the task while keeping training time reasonable across LoRA and QLoRA training runs.

 ## 3. Why Adapters?